 Stable Light Isotope Laboratory

-- Studies of palaeo-ecology through isotopic analyses of residues from archaeological sites.
+- Studies of palaeo-ecology through isotopic analyses of fossil biominerals (teeth, bones) from archaeological and palaeotological sites.

-- Analysis of oxygen isotope ratios in mid-Holocene shells from the western Cape coast, to investigate possible mid-Holocene warming of sea surface temperatures.
+- Palaeoclimate studies, for instance, analysis of oxygen isotope ratios in mid-Holocene shells from the western Cape coast, to investigate possible mid-Holocene warming of sea surface temperatures.

 - Diets and life histories of early colonial people, including slaves.